Attorneys Breakdown Illinois Workers Comp Back, Neck, and Shoulder Settlements

 - $584.87 per week for 139 2/7 weeks for temporary total disability benefits

 - $526.38 per week for 370 weeks for permanent partial disability benefits.
 This represented a 74% loss of function to his body as a whole (combined loss of shoulder, neck, and other injuries).

 The victim here was a 58-year-old male.
-He worked as a tank truck driver.
-While attempting to unclog a pipe on the truck, he injured his shoulder as the pipe fell onto him.
-Doctors discovered that he had a torn rotator cuff among other injuries (such as impingement syndrome) and they performed several surgeries to correct the issue over several months.
-Despite rigorous medical treatments, he still was unable to return to work because, among other things, he cannot lift anything of substantial weight.
+He worked as a tank truck driver, and while attempting to unclog a pipe on the truck, he injured his shoulder as the pipe fell onto him.
+Despite rigorous medical treatments, he still was unable to return to work because he could not lift anything of substantial weight.
 Therefore, the Illinois Workers’ Compensation Commission decided that he was permanently disabled and awarded him lifetime benefits of $319.99 per week.

 The injured worker in this matter was a 29-year-old grocery store employee.
 He was bringing in and unloading beer cases when a pile of them toppled over and fell on him.
-The injury left him back and knee problems.
-He had to miss about a month of work and was unable to return to work at the same speed and force.
-The Illinois Commission on Workers’ Compensation awarded him the following benefits:
+The incident left him with back and knee problems.
+He had to miss about a month of work and was unable to return to work with the same speed and strength.
+The Illinois Workers’ Compensation Commission awarded him the following benefits:

 - $319 per week for 13 5/7 weeks for temporary total disability benefits